 Depending on the format, you choose the resume introduction.

 - qualification summary — bullet-point list of the biggest professional achievements (perfect for applicants with extensive experience and set of skills).

-- career objective — a brief overview of your skills, qualification and experience (applicable for recent graduates, entry-level candidates with scarce work experience).
+- career objective — a brief overview of your skills, qualification, and experience (applicable for recent graduates, entry-level candidates with scarce work experience).

-- professional profile — a combination of the above mentioned (would be the one for candidates with an expertise in their career field and with some major accomplishments).
+- professional profile — a combination of the above mentioned (would be the one for candidates with expertise in their career field and with some major accomplishments).

 3. Your professional analysis

 This is the main part of your resume.
 Everything should be listed in reverse chronological order and, of course, it has to be relevant to a position.
-Include company’s name, state, city, job title, dates of employment and add up to 5 bullet points covering your essential duties.
+Include the company’s name, state, city, job title, dates of employment and add up to 5 bullet points covering your essential duties.

 This section will help you to showcase your scope of knowledge and academic background.
-If you are recent graduate, you should emphasize on your education section.
+If you are a recent graduate, you should emphasize your education section.
 You can even place it before your professional experience.

-Include in this section the name of university, location, date of graduation, degree.
+Include in this section the name of the university, location, date of graduation, degree.
 If your GPA is higher than 3.0, you can also include this point.

 5. Additional information